Vanilagy/mp4-muxer/README.md

     default chunk size of 16 MiB, which can be overridden by manually setting `chunkSize` to the desired byte length.

     If you want to use this target for *live-streaming*, i.e. playback before muxing has finished, you also need to set `fastStart: 'fragmented'`.
-If implementing live-streaming, also consider setting `minFragmentDuration` to a value that is appropriate for your use case (default value is 1 second).
+Also consider setting `minFragmentDuration` to a value that is appropriate for your use case and latency requirements (default value is 1 second).
 A new fragment is emitted when a keyframe is encountered after the duration of the buffered data has reached `minFragmentDuration` seconds.

     Usage example:
     ```js